‘Vanderpump Rules’ Star Jax Taylor Doesn’t Think Scheana Marie And Brock Davies’ Relationship Will Last

 According to Jax, he understands that it is likely hard for Scheana, as well as Kristen Doute, to see all of their friends and co-stars getting married and engaged but believes they are “extremely co-dependent.”
 He then said that while it is a good thing that both women “love to take care of their men,” he’d like to see them take care of themselves for a change.

-Prior to her relationship with Brock, Scheana was single since her split from Robert Parks-Valletta in late 2017.
+Prior to her relationship with Brock, Scheana was single ever since she split from Robert Parks-Valletta in late 2017.
 Although the reality star did casually date a few men, including her Vanderpump Rules co-star, Adam Spott, and Bachelor in Paradise cast member Robby Hayes, she didn’t commit to anyone until going public with Brock in November of last year.

 Still, Jax believes Scheana needs a man in her life to be happy and doesn’t think that should be the case.